julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 ---
-title: Using the Icestick on-board USB controller for fpga SPI communication as well as flashing
+title: Using the Icestick USB controller for fpga SPI communications as well as flashing
 layout: default
 ---